Joo614/Java-Grammar-Examples/README.md

 # Java grammar examples
-It is a repository of example codes for JAVA grammar.
+It is a repository of JAVA grammar example codes and explanations.